Mehmed VI: Conflict with the nationalist movement

 After the military occupation of Istanbul (16 March 1920), an unpopular action the Sultan had to accept under duress, Vahdeddin reported that he received the Allies' pronouncement with sorrow.
 He said that he had always desired cooperation with the Allied Powers, that he was relieved by the arrest of certain nationalist leaders in Istanbul, and that if the allies had not made such a decision, he would have had to do it himself.
-He expressed his appreciation for the guarantees regarding his own royal prerogatives.
+He expressed his appreciation for their guarantees to his own royal prerogatives.

-The Salih Hulusi government was forced to resign because it did not accept the Allied powers’ demands to "condemn" and "reject" the nationalists (2 April).
-It was understood that Damat Ferid Pasha was due to return to being prime minister.
+The Salih Hulusi government was forced to resign because it did not accept the Allied powers’ demands to condemn the nationalists (2 April).
+It was understood that Damat Ferid Pasha was due to return as Grand Vizier.
 The deputy president of the Chamber of Deputies, Hüseyin Kâzım Bey, stated that appointing Ferid as Grand Vizier without receiving a solid guarantee from the British would be a disaster for the country and the sultanate.
-This angered the Sultan who said, "If I wanted, I could give the office of grand vizier to the Greek or the Armenian Patriarch, or to the Chief Rabbi!" and assigned Ferid to form a government for the fourth time (5 April).
-Under pressure from the British, fatwas were issued declaring that the nationalists were "infidels" that they were "obligatory" to be killed, and defection from Istanbul was punishable by death.
+This angered the Sultan who said, "If I wanted, I could give the office of Grand Vizier to the Greek or the Armenian Patriarch, or to the Chief Rabbi!" and assigned Ferid to form a government for the fourth time (5 April).
+Under pressure from the British, fatwas were issued declaring that the nationalists were infidels to be killed, and defection from Istanbul was punishable by death.
 A counter-fatwa was later issued by Rifat Börekçi and 147 religious scholars in Ankara, declaring the nationalists' struggle against imperialism legitimate and divinely sanctioned.
 Istanbul's response to this was to sentence Mustafa Kemal Pasha and five of his comrades to death in a martial law court, a decision signed by the Sultan.
 These announcements sparked civil war in Anatolia when anti-Kemalists rose up in the Sultan's name against Ankara.
 An army formation, the Army of the Caliphate, was also raised to crush the nationalist forces, which failed miserably and only delivered a financial crisis to the government's coffers.